Tomal-kuet/llvm-cook-book-notes/notes.md

 - Then we have to create a CMakeLists.txt file with in the directory.
 Example of are in [Example CMake](ch4/FuncBlockCount/CMakeLists.txt)
 - Lastly we have to create a pass itself.
 It will be a cpp file.
 [FunctionBlockcount cpp file](ch4/FuncBlockCount/FuncBlockCount.cpp)
 - Take a look at the [Link](https://llvm.org/docs/WritingAnLLVMPass.html) to understand the step by step explanation.
+- While naming the pass and .so (in CMake) file, we need to give unique names.
+If there is a issue naming it most likely the CMake files or Registerpass function call names.
 <br/><br/>
 ## Important notes ##